 Climate change acts as a threat multiplier in this complex situation, amplifying existing challenges such as conflict and urbanization in the region.
 With extreme droughts expected to occur more frequently in this area due to climate change, the future for Syria, Iraq, and Iran becomes increasingly harsh.

-• With reduced rainfall and rising temperature, Syria’s wheat harvest, heavily reliant on the Euphrates River, saw a dramatic drop of 75% since 2011 due to water insecurities.
+- With reduced rainfall and rising temperatures, Syria’s wheat harvest, heavily reliant on the Euphrates River, has seen a dramatic drop of 75% since 2011 due to water insecurities.

 Pollution and Water Shortages